Man squinting at phone

 Photorefractive Keratectomy Recovery Time

 Fully stabilized vision will be achieved in about a month.
-You may experience some mild pain after surgery, so Dr. Cohen will prescribe pain medications and eye drops as needed to relieve discomfort.
+You may experience symptoms like mild pain or dry eye in the first few weeks after surgery, so Dr. Cohen will prescribe pain medications and lubricating eye drops as needed to relieve discomfort and dry eye symptoms.

 Photorefractive Keratectomy Following Cataract Surgery